Whatusename/AAE_1001_Group8/README.md

 ####1.principle
 In this project, there are nodes that during the searching procedure, the computer can’t put into open/close list.
 By adding these nodes in a sequence, we can add obstacles.
 The same methods can be used in boundary setting and sensitive area setting.
 ### 2. Method
 To interpret the nodes into code, the coordinate system is used.
 The numerous nodes of a line can be translated into a equation using y=ax+b form.
-For instance,
+For instance, the obstacle in fig.1 can be transformed into y=-2x+10, then we use a loop to generate x(i) range from 0 to 9, which represents the Ox of the nodes.
+After that, the Oy can be calculated by the fomular, and the nodes can be added (Ox, Oy).
+  `for i in range(0, 10):
+        ox.append(i)
+        oy.append(-2 * i + 10)`
+For sensetive area, the loop needs to be apply to both Ox and Oy.(As the Fig.2 shows)